 Ely Blackwood is Northwest Youth Discovery’s Program Director.
-Ely earned a BA focused in Inter-cultural Communication, Women's Studies and Sociology with a minor in ECE and Spanish from Oregon State University and is completing her Masters in Social Work from PSU.
+Ely earned a BA focused in Inter-cultural Communication, Women's Studies and Sociology with a minor in ECE and Spanish from Oregon State University and a Masters in Social Work from PSU.
 She has an extensive background in working with youth and families and much of her practice has focused on strength-based, client centered approach, and trauma informed care.
 Ely moved to Central Oregon over 10 years ago when her family pointed to a dot on the map and said "there".
 Ely has three amazing children, two loyal pups, a crazy cat and a charismatic tortoise.
 In her free time, she loves laughing and hanging out with her kids, family and friends, dancing, hiking, practicing capoeira and traveling any chance she gets.

 Northwest Youth Discovery is a nonprofit residential treatment facility for girls between the ages of 12 to 18.
 We are located in beautiful Bend, Oregon where unlimited outdoor recreation is available throughout the year.
 We believe in hiring the best people who are inspired to create a healthy and caring environment for the youth we aim to serve.
 Your support is essential for us to provide behavioral, emotional, social, and psychological support and a second chance for youth.